 Whether you are a hard-core athlete or only exercise occasionally, the Harvard Club has what you need to get the workout you want.
 Our Fitness Facility is equipped with weights and cardio machines, and our personal trainers can help you reach your fitness goals.
 There is also squash for both adults and kids.
 In fact, our squash program is led by a former coach of the US Olympic Committee’s squash team.
 And if you are looking for something more communal, we offer group fitness classes like yoga and pilates.

 We offer four international squash courts and a hardball doubles court.
-And if you’re a squash enthusiast, the best part is you’ll have access to former USOC team coach, Sharon Bradey, who’s career-high rank reached number 12 in the World.
-Whether you're a beginner or advanced player, sign up for 30- or 45-minute expert instruction from this longtime Squash Pro seven days a week.
+And if you’ are a squash enthusiast, the best part is you will have access to former USOC team coach, Sharon Bradey, whose career-high rank reached number 12 in the World.
+Whether you are a beginner or advanced player, sign up for 30- or 45-minute expert instruction from this longtime Squash Pro seven days a week.

 Need help finding a partner?
 Let us match you up with other members for a game.
-Just contact our Squash Pro with your desired schedule and play level and we’ll get you paired up.
+Just contact our Squash Pro with your desired schedule and play level and we will get you paired up.

 We carry a variety of squash rackets, squash shoes and top of the line athletic apparel in our Pro Shop.
 If you need a racket strung, stop by any time during Squash Pro's hours.

 Pickleball is the fastest-growing sport in America!
 Athletic members now have access to an official size court including all the equipment needed to play.
 Non-Athletic members can rent the court and equipment for a small fee.
 Anyone who wants to enjoy a casual game of pick-up pickleball can come to our monthly game night and play for free.

 The Club boasts one of the most active Junior Squash Programs in the Boston and is open to children ages 6-17 years for all levels of play.
 The following three sessions are offered: